jdriselvato/FFmpeg-For-Beginners-Ebook/README.md

 **Linux**

-Linux users who want to configure extra dependencies are required to install from source, reference question 3, *"How to Install FFmpeg on Linux?"*.
+Linux users who want to configure extra dependencies are required to install from source, reference question 3, "How to Install FFmpeg on Linux?".

 Here's an example of how to install dependencies provided by the FFmpeg
 wiki: